History

 Growing strong

-In 2021, both Red Balloon Cambridge and Red Balloon NW London expanded, opening second locations under the same leadership and registration, enabling both Centres to reach more students while keeping the small homely Centre atmosphere which is so important.
+In 2021, Red Balloon Cambridge expanded, opening a second location under the same leadership and registration, enabling the Centre to reach more students while keeping the small homely Centre atmosphere which is so important.

 In 2022, Red Balloon Learner Centre Group changed name to become Red Balloon Educational Trust.
 In a first step to expanding and reaching more students RBAir merged with RBET to become one larger charity.
 RBAir continues to offer the same provision under the same RBAir name, supported by the Central Services team from RBET.
 Central Services provide support to all Centres while also working to open Centres in new areas where young people need our support.